Inklingo

 nounB1general

-Use 'mano' to refer to a single application or coat of paint or similar substance.
+Use 'mano' specifically for a single application or coat of paint or similar substance.

 A paintbrush applying a single, smooth layer of blue paint onto a neutral wall, showing a distinct coat.